antaz/hikari/share/man/man1/hikari.md

 }
 ```

-AUTO CONFIGURATION
+VIEW CONFIGURATION
 ==================

 When an application start its views can be automatically configured by _hikari_.
 Each view has a property called *app_id* (*class* for X applications), in the
-*auto* section this can be used to specify certain properties you want for that
+*views* section this can be used to specify certain properties you want for that
 view to apply.